aff3ct/aff3ct/doc/sphinx/source/simulation/parameters/sim/sim.rst

 """"""""""""""""""

    :Type: integer
+   :Default: 0
-   :Examples: ``--sim-seed 1``
+   :Examples: ``--sim-seed 42``

-Seed used in the simulation to initialize the pseudo random generators in general.
+Sets the seed used in the simulation to initialize the general pseudo random generators.
+This last generator is used to generate the seeds of the different random generators of all modules.

+.. note:: When using **MPI**, each node has its own seed generated from this initial value to guarantee the generation of different values between the different computers.

+..
+TODO : add link to MPI use

 .. _sim-sim-stats:

 ``--sim-stats``
 """""""""""""""

-Display statistics module by module.
+Displays the statistics module by module noise point after noise point.
+Statistics show the time used by each module in the simulation, the throughput and latency (min, max and average) by task.

 .. _sim-sim-threads: